Poczet

 In the cavalry, each poczet was commanded by a Companion or Armoured companion.
-Several Poczets were combined to form larger units like a Banner (the equivalent of a Western Company).
+Several poczets were combined to form larger units like a banner (the equivalent of a Western company).
 In this context the poczet is the equivalent of the medieval Lances fournies.

-Pocztowy was an assistant and subordinate of the Companion, in some respects similar to more ancient knight's servant - page or squire.
+A pocztowy was an assistant and subordinate to the Companion, and usually a peasant.
+In some respects this role was similar to the older page or squire of a knight.
 He was armoured like his superior, but fought in the second or third line and was responsible for guarding his back and flanks in a battle.